euphonie/study-notes/Other/ICU Certification/Novice (Level 1).md

 ## Pyramids
 - Up to 2 high
 - Top must be supported
-	- Can land in cradle or surface an
+	- Can land in cradle or surface and not connected to a bracer above prep level
+- Two leg stunts
+	- May be braced by top at

 ## Tosses